Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 This occurs due to blockages in the sinuses in the nose, cheeks, and forehead.

 In a study involving 12 patients who suffered from chronic rhinosinusitis, researchers gave bromelain tablets and measured improvements in their quality of life.
-By the end of three months, all symptoms improved and there was a noticeable improvement when they did doctors performed a rhinoscopy on the patients.
+By the end of three months, all symptoms improved and there was a noticeable improvement as seen by doctors who performed a rhinoscopy on the patients.

 In another study published in 2012, researchers looked at the effects of bromelain on airway inflammation in a murine model of asthma and found that bromelain treated animals had significantly reduced levels of interleukins IL-4, IL-12, IL-17, and IFN-a.
 This suggests that bromelain could be an effective therapy for people with allergic asthma.